spaghetti-source/bbc-to-bluesky/README.md

 I used to use Twitter as a news reader.
 It offered a great user experience as it made it easy to discuss news with friends.
 Now, I want to introduce this user experience in Bluesky.

-This note outlines the implementation of Bluesky bots (@bbcnews-uk-rss.bsky.social, @bbcnews-world-rss.bsky.social) designed to repost RSS feeds of BBC News.
+This repository provides the implementation of Bluesky bots (@bbcnews-uk-rss.bsky.social and @bbcnews-world-rss.bsky.social) designed to repost RSS feeds of BBC News.
 I wish you readers implement bots with your favourite news sources.

 # Implementation